aston448/ultrawide/README.md

  * Work Package Status - grey: not all Scenarios covered by WP; black: all Scenarios covered
  * Test status: grey: no tests; pale green: some passing; dark green: all passing; red: one or more failing

+#### Update Progress Summary ####
+In an updatable Design Version the progress summary shows all the updates added to the current version.
+These are then broken down into the work packages assigned for each update.
+There is also a total summary for the entire design and for all the updates together.
+It is therefore possible to see for a release:

+ * how many Scenarios are new or changed
+ * how many of these are assigned to work packages (and who is working on them)
+ * how many Scenarios are tested
+ * where any test failures are
+ * if regression failures are occurring in Scenarios outside the specified changes

 ### Backup, Restore and Archive ###